 Mark Danner is Chancellor’s Professor of English and Journalism at the University of California at Berkeley and James Clarke Chace Professor of Foreign Affairs and the Humanities at Bard.
 His most recent book is Spiral: Trapped in the Forever War.
-(December 2016)
+His work can be found at www .markdanner.com.
+(March 2017)

 Trump Revealed: An American Journey of Ambition, Ego, Money, and Power